Linux Dmidecode Command Explained: Check BIOS, Memory and Hardware Details

 4. Dmidecode BIOS Information

-To display the BIOS information command
+To display the BIOS information command is

 #sudo dmidecode -t bios